maxogod/hospital-management-system-cli/README.md

 # hospital-management-system-cli
-A cli for managing hospital patients in the ER.
+A cli tool for managing hospital patients in the ER.
 ... in development

 ![chart](chart.png)